daniellerch/daniellerch.github.io/stego/blog/lsb-en.md

 <br>
-## Two common techniques
+## Two usual techniques

-There are two common techniques for embedding information in the least significant bit of a byte: LSB *replacement* and LSB *matching*.
-LSB *replacement* is an **insecure** technique, for which there are multiple attacks and which simply consists of replacing the value of the LSB with the value of the message.
+There are two common techniques for embedding information in the least significant bit of a byte: LSB replacement and LSB matching.
+LSB replacement is an **insecure** technique, for which there are multiple attacks and which simply consists of replacing the value of the LSB with the value of the message.

 Continuing with the previous example, to embed a 1 in a byte with value 160: